UberHowley/haii-a5/README.md

 * Google Colab has a tendency to 'collapse' cells, make sure you uncollapse all the cells!
 * Your runtime will expire when you idle, making it so you have to re-run all your cells, so try not to idle at an inconvenient place in the notebook.
 Much of this code can take a long time to run!
 * Save often!
-* You can export your Google Colab as a `.ipynb` file!
+* You can download your Google Colab as a `.ipynb` file

 ## Part B: Dog Generation (85% effort)